btasdoven/diyetkocumportal/README.md

 ## Installation

 - Clone the repo using `git clone https://github.com/btasdoven/diyetkocumportal.git`
-- Navigate to client folder `cd client`
+- Navigate to the client folder `cd client`
 - Install node modules using `npm install`
-- Navigate to server folder `cd server`
+- Navigate to the server folder `cd server`
 - Install node modules using `npm install`
+- Create the public folder for static files in the server folder using `mkdir public`
 - Rename .env.example file to .env and fill in the parameters
-- Start a client app `cd client && npm start`
+- Start the client app `cd client && npm start`
-- Start a server app `cd server && npm start`
+- Start the server app `cd server && npm start`